Manifolds with trivial Chern classes II: Manifolds Isogenous to a Torus Product, coframed Manifolds and a question by Baldassarri: Partially framed and co-framed manifolds

 \begin{enumerate} \item $n-k \leq 3$, \item $K_X$ is pseudoample (there is a positive integer $m$ such that $|m K_X|$ is base point free), \item the fibres of $f$ have a pseudoample canonical system, \item $k \leq 5$. \end{enumerate}

 \end{theorem}

 \begin{proof} The first assertion follows from i) of Proposition \ref{nozero}.

 We prove now as a warm up the second assertion (ii) in the case where the fibres of $f$ have dimension $1$, hence they are smooth curves of genus $g \geq 1$.
-Since the fibration induces a holomorphic map to the Teichm\"uller space $\sT_g$ which is biholomorphic to a bounded domain, this map is constant and we have a holomorphic fibre bundle.
+Since the fibration induces a holomorphic map of the universal covering $\CC^k$ of $A$ to the Teichm\"uller space $\sT_g$, which is biholomorphic to a bounded domain, this map is constant and we have a holomorphic fibre bundle.

 Since $X$ is projective, the monodromy is finite, so there exists a finite unramified map $A' \ra A:= Alb(X)$ such that the pull back is a product, hence $X$ is a Pseudo-Abelian variety.

 Since $K_X$ restricts to the canonical bundle on the fibres, the fibres have nef canonical divisor, and clearly (2) implies (3).